Alex Higgins: 1980s

+In August 1980 Higgins was fined another £200 by the WPBSA following various incidents.
+He was also banned from continuing his habits of removing his bow tie at the start of the match and licking the cue ball to clean it.
+He contended that he got a rash on his neck from playing when wearing a tie, and submitted a doctor's note in support; he also argued that "You don't want to be constricted around the throat when yow’re playing under pressure."
+He said that as referees sometimes forgot to clean the cue ball at the end of the frame, he licked it then wiped it with a cloth to prevent s, adding that "I'm not doing any harm licking the cue ball.
+Nobody else is going to lick it, so they're not likely to catch anything."
+He noted that bowlers would spit on a cricket ball.

-Higgins was runner-up to Davis at the 1980 UK Championship, losing the final 616.
-He was the first player to win a second Masters title, beating Terry Griffiths 97 in the 1981 final after finishing runner-up to Griffiths the previous year.
+Higgins was runner-up to Davis at the 1980 UK Championship, losing the final 6–16.
+He was the first player to win a second Masters title, beating Terry Griffiths 9–7 in the 1981 final after finishing runner-up to Griffiths the previous year.
 He lost to Davis in the second round of the 1981 World Championship.
 The same year, Souvenir Press published "Hurricane" Higgins' Snooker Scrapbook, an autobiographical work that Higgins had written in collaboration with Angela Patmore, having worked on the manuscript for almost a decade.